-I could not read that story without thinking of our verse for today.
+I could not read that story without thinking of today’s verse.
 The Lord does discipline and train His children.
 Our Heavenly Father is perfect and so is His correction.
 For the believer, judgement and punishment have been taken care of on the cross.
-But we do need His discipline and it is always done in love.
+But we do need His loving discipline.
 Although it is painful, it is always done for the goal of producing in us the beautiful blossoms of righteousness and peace.

-Discipline can last a long time when we do not respond to His correction.
-Thankfully, He never gives up on us, as did the woman in our story.
-Of course, not all suffering is discipline.
-But when repentance is called for, how much better to quickly fall to our knees in humble confession!
-What hope to know that what follows may be the most productive time of our lives!
+Discipline can last a long time when I do not respond to His correction.
+Thankfully, He never gives up on me, as did the woman in the story.
+Of course, not all the suffering in my life is discipline.
+But when repentance is called for, how much better that I quickly fall to my knees in humble confession!
+What hope to know that what follows may be the most productive time of my life!